OwenShepherd/optical-testbed/README.md

-To use the custom libraries made for the project, either copy the folders in "LocalLib" to the Arduino libraries folder at the root of your sketches directory or (what I did for easier git integration): create shortcuts to the folders in "LocalLib" and place those shortcuts in the Arduino libraries folder.
+To use the custom libraries made for the project, either copy the folders in "LocalLib" to the Arduino libraries folder at the root of your sketches directory or (what I did for easier git integration): create symbolic links to the folders in "LocalLib" and place those shortcuts in the Arduino libraries folder.
+NOTE: This was mostly developed in Ubuntu; creating symbolic links in Windows may not be as straightforward.

 ### Filesystem Info